LEGO® Elf North Pole Workshop, May Be the Happiest Place on Earth

 This isn’t the designer’s first trip up the LEGO® chimney.
 His original Elf set reached 10,000 supporters in 2023 but fell short in review.
 The feedback was loud, though, fans wanted more detail, more Buddy, more North Pole.
 So he rebuilt it entirely, expanding every room and refining the minifigure lineup with Buddy, Jovie, Papa Elf, Santa, Walter, Michael Hobbs, and a full Arctic crew.

 Now, with the film’s 20th anniversary just behind us, the timing couldn’t be better.
-The fanbase is global, the nostalgia strong, and the message universal: The best way to spread Christmas cheer is building it loud for all to hear.

 Share